brianjrmo/bootcamp/Readme.md

   </tr>
 </table>
 <br>
-There's a CLI utility call RestFul API to carry out user management task.
+There's a CLI utility call RESTful API to carry out user management task.
 To run the utility:
 <br>
 Get all files from <a href="https://github.com/brianjrmo/bootcamp/tree/main/scripts/restapi">restapi</a>.
 <br>